BasaiCorp/Dashashtra/README.md

 ## Proprietary Software

 This software is proprietary and confidential.
-All rights reserved © Sriyan Nodes.
+All rights reserved © Dashashtra.

-No part of this software may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of Sriyan Nodes.
+No part of this software may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of Dashashtra.

 ## Legal Notice